stanford-ssi/balloons-VALBAL/README.md

 `Controller` - Interface to feedback control algorithm.

+#### Libraries
+`GPS` - Wrapper library with added features.

+`RockBLOCK` - Wrapper library with added features.

 # Implementation Details:
 Here is the current status of the code:

 #### Flight Critical Systems
-1. MicroSD logging of current data frame to data.txt.
+1. MicroSD logging of current data frame to LOGGERXX.txt.
-2. Altitude readings from filtered and error checked BMP280.
+2. Altitude readings from filtered and error checked BMP280s.
 3. Valve mechanical actuation
 4. Ballast mechanical actuation
 5. Feedback control algorithm to equilibrate at altitude